 You can have warrior nomads in your writing.
 In fact, in a properly-realized world, you should: planets are big and at least some of the cultures on them should be nomads.
 If you want your nomads to be powerful and threatening, go ahead!
 Take notes from Chingghis, make sure they earn every ounce of power.
 But stop fixing the numbers.
 Stop handwaving away thousands of years of military history and martial arts principles to make gods out of ordinary, clearly disadvantaged humans.
 It’s just not good writing.

-If you found this post enriching or simply enjoyed it, then please leave a like, share it with your friends wherever you may go online, and consider supporting me on Patreon!
+If you found this post enriching or simply enjoyed it, then please leave a like, share it with your friends wherever you may go online, and consider supporting me by buying one of my books!